-Our well-defined sales and marketing approach is primarily focused on converting renters of apartments and single-family homes into homeowners.
+Our well-defined sales and marketing approach focuses on converting renters of apartments and single-family homes into homeowners.
 We use extensive digital and print advertising to attract potential homebuyers.
-We employ various marketing methods such as interactive online media, social media, direct mail and directional signage and billboards.
-These methods have proven highly successful in reaching our target market, placing potential homebuyers in front of our trained sales professionals and communicating our core message of value and dream fulfillment.
+We employ various marketing methods, such as interactive online media, social media, direct mail, directional signage, and billboards.
+These methods have proven highly successful in reaching our target market, placing potential homebuyers in front of our trained sales professionals and communicating our core messages of value and dream fulfillment.

-While a proportion of our business does come from realtors, our marketing efforts are principally designed to connect directly with potential customers who are currently renting their primary residence and to encourage them to schedule an in-person appointment at one of our information centers.
-Our information centers are typically open 12 hours per day, 359 days per year, and generally staffed by two to five sales professionals who are supported by an independent on-site loan officer.
+While a proportion of our business comes from realtors, our marketing efforts are principally designed to connect directly with potential customers currently renting their residences and encourage them to schedule an in-person appointment at one of our information centers.
+Our information centers are typically open 11 hours per day, 359 days per year, and generally staffed by two to five sales professionals who are supported by a dedicated loan officer.

-Our commission-based sales professionals are trained to learn about the current housing situation of the customer, educate them on the value proposition of owning an LGI home and provide them with a comprehensive and thorough understanding of the steps required to achieve homeownership.
-We also educate customers on our history, vision and values.
-Our sales professionals will determine credit and income qualifications, provide information regarding floor plans and pricing and conduct tours of our homes based on the customer's needs and budget.
-Our focus on move-in ready homes often allows us to show the customer the completed or near-completed home that they will own.
-We also provide each customer with a comprehensive introduction to the community and the surrounding area, furnishing them with detailed information regarding utilities, schools, homeowners association dues and restrictions, local entertainment and nearby dining and shopping options.
+Our commission-based sales professionals are trained to learn about the current housing situation of the customer, educate them on the value proposition of owning an LGI home and provide them with a comprehensive understanding of the steps required to achieve homeownership.
+We also inform customers of our history, vision and values.
+Our sales professionals determine credit and income qualifications, provide floor plans and pricing information, and conduct tours of our homes based on the customer's needs and budget.
+We provide each customer with a comprehensive introduction to the community and the surrounding area, furnishing them with detailed information regarding utilities, schools, homeowners association dues and restrictions, local entertainment and nearby dining and shopping options.
 As a result of our transparent approach, customers receive all the information needed to make a buying decision, which we believe sets clear expectations and eliminates confusion during the home buying process.